HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-07-28-Caption-Images-by-A-Pretrained-Image-Captioning-Model.md

 loss:  0.0
 ```

-Batch size influence the model inference speed in a way---if the batch size is too small, total inference time will become long.
-However, if the total number of image to be tested is relatively small, it’s better to specify a suitable value, as we set `--batch_size 1` above.
+Batch size setting influences the model inference speed in a way---if the batch size is too small, total inference time will become long.
+However, if the total number of images to be captioned is relatively small, it’s better to specify a suitable batch size, as we set `--batch_size 1` above.

 ## Option `dump_images`

-In the [command](#command-1), option `dump_images` determines “whether dump images into vis/imgs folder for vis”: value `1` (default) means “yes”, `0` means “no”.
+In the [command](#command-1), option `dump_images` determines “whether dump images into vis/imgs folder for vis”---value `1` (default) means “yes”, whereas `0` means “no”.
 However, on Windows systems, some errors will occur if we choose “yes”:

 <div id="command-2"></div>